Post job

 Program coordinator job in Albuquerque, NM

-Oversee and coordinate activities for the seniors and youth within the Department of Senior Affairs including fitness, nutrition, senior information and referral services, family caregiver support services, youth and inter-generational activities, programs and events; implement program goals and objectives and perform a variety of administrative and professional tasks in support of assigned area of responsibility. s are intended to present a general list of tasks/duties performed by employees within this job classification.
+Plan, direct, lead and oversee the more complex and difficult work of program development within an assigned division; coordinate services with outside agencies and the community and perform a variety of administrative and technical tasks relative to assigned areas of responsibility. s are intended to present a general list of tasks/duties performed by employees within this job classification.
 Job Descriptions are not intended to reflect all duties performed within the job.
 Minimum Education, Experience And Additional Requirements Education and experience directly related to the minimum requirements below may be interchangeable on a year for year basis.
-Bachelor's degree from an accredited college or university in social services, education, recreation, or gerontology; and Two (2) years of experience in any combination of the following fields: * social services * community services * physical fitness * recreation; and To include one (1) year of supervisory or lead experience.
+Bachelor's degree from an accredited college or university in social work, psychology, public administration, public relations or education; and Five (5) years of managerial experience working with education or community program implementation and coordination; and To include two (2) years of supervisory experience.
+Possession of a Licensed Independent Social Worker (LISW) certification preferred.
 ADDITIONAL REQUIREMENTS: Possession of a valid New Mexico Driver's License, or the ability to obtain by date of hire.
-Possession of a valid City Operator's Permit (COP) within six (6) months from date of hire.
-Possession of a valid C.P.R.
-Certificate within six (6) months from date of hire.
-Possession of a valid First Aid Certificate within six (6) months from date of hire.
-Preferred Knowledge * Basic operations, services and activities of a senior affairs program * Principles and practices of senior affairs program development and implementation * Basic procedures, methods and techniques of budget preparation and control * Principles, services and activities of youth programs * Recent developments, current literature and information related to senior programs * Marketing theories, principles and practices and their application to senior programs * Modern office equipment including computers * Pertinent Federal, State, and local laws, codes and safety regulations Preferred Skills & Abilities * Coordinate and direct senior affairs programs * Monitor program compliance * Operate office equipment including computers and supporting word processing and spreadsheet applications * Recommend and implement goals and objectives for providing various senior affairs programs and activities * Elicit community and organizational support for senior affairs programs * Interpret and explain City policies and procedures * Prepare and administer senior affairs program budgets * Allocate limited resources in a cost-effective manner * Communicate clearly and concisely * Establish and maintain effective working relationships with those contacted in the course of work including the general public * Perform the essential functions of the job with or without reasonable accommodation
+Possession of a City Operator's Permit (COP) within six (6) months from date of hire.
+Dependent on position may require possession of a valid Licensed Professional Clinical Mental Health Counselor (LPCC).
+If LPCC is required, must meet all requirements of the New Mexico Counseling and Therapy Practice Board for provisions of Behavioral Health Services.
+Preferred Knowledge * Principles and practices of program development and implementation within assigned area * Basic knowledge of behavioral health and social service needs and activities * Basic procedures, methods and techniques of budget preparation and control * Principles and practices of basic research and program evaluation * Principles and practices of public relations * Marketing theories, principles and practices and their application to assigned community programs * Modern office equipment including computers, federal data collection systems * Pertinent Federal, State and local laws, codes and safety regulations Preferred Skills & Abilities * Coordinate and direct assigned programs within assigned area * Recommend and implement goals and objectives for providing assigned programs * Elicit community and organizational support for various community services programs * Design solutions to management problems and training needs * Interpret and explain department policies and procedures * Prepare and administer assigned program budgets * Allocate limited resources in a cost effective manner * Communicate clearly and concisely * Perform the essential functions of the job with or without reasonable accommodation * Establish and maintain effective working relationships with those contacted in the course of work

 • Program Specialist - Albuquerque, NM